absius/code-quiz/README.md

 Code Quiz Challenge Project

+Create a Code quiz using javascript dom manipulation with a timer and local storage element

 GIVEN I am taking a code quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question